-Chilling ‘WandaVision’ Theory Suggests Everyone In Westview Is Dead
+Chilling 'WandaVision' Theory Suggests Everyone In Westview Is Dead

 In the comments section of the Reddit thread, many agreed with the idea proposed.
 Others filled in the blanks from Herb's open-ended statement, with what they believed he was trying to say.

-Some fans suggested he was going to say “we are all trapped,” “we are all ghosts,” “we are all Wanda,” and ” we are prisoners.”
+Some fans suggested he was going to say "we are all trapped," "we are all ghosts," "we are all Wanda," and "we are prisoners."

 More will be revealed next Friday when Episode 4 hits the streaming platform.